NewsCovering ColoradoNews5 In Your CommunityPueblo

 The tax would sunset after five years and help sustain operations, animal care, and facility maintenance across the 20-acre property.

-"We are continuing to fall behind if we have continued cuts," Abbie Krause said.
+"We are continuing to fall behind if we have continued cuts," said Abbie Krause, Executive Director of the Pueblo Zoo.

-"We're looking to get the zoo on more predictable, stable funding for the safety of our animals and for the future of the zoo," Krause said.
+"We're looking to get the zoo on more predictable, stable funding for the safety of our animals and for the future of the zoo," said Krause.

 While the city owns the buildings and grounds, the Zoological Society runs the zoo.
 Staff members are not on city salaries or benefits.